mrtfn/CS50/README.md

 # CS50
-a place where i test my course codes yep thats all nothing to make you wonder around go back to your life
+a place where i test my course codes, yep thats all nothing to make you wonder around go back to your life